Adam Adamant Lives!: Austin Powers

 "Adamant" is frequently viewed as partial inspiration for Austin Powers: International Man of Mystery.
 In particular, allusions are seen between the way in which Austin Powers, like Adamant, is revived from cryogenic sleep and befriended by an attractive woman who had known of his exploits before being frozen.
 The formula is exactly reversed in Powers, however, in that his partner, Vanessa Kensington, is not impressed with his previous record of service, whereas Georgina Jones is a positive fan of Adamant.

 Big Finish audio series

-Audio drama production company Big Finish Productions announced that they would be producing a new series of audio plays, written by and co-starring actor-novelist Guy Adams.
-Nicholas Briggs is the director.
-Blake Ritson took over the title role.
+Audio drama production company Big Finish Productions announced that they would be producing a new series of audio plays, written by and co-starring actor-novelist Guy Adams as Simms.
+Nicholas Briggs directed.
+Blake Ritson took over the title role, and Milly Thomas played Georgina.
 The first volume, "A Vintage Year for Scoundrels", was released in January 2020.
 A second volume, "Face Off" was released in August 2020.